-Though the rest of the world may be excited to don their Wonder Woman costumes and dress like ghosts, zombies, and more, Halloween marks the night (well, season, really) for theatre fans to embrace their inner costume designer and create costumes inspired by their favorite Broadway characters.
-Even if you’re not the craftiest, here are 17 easy ideas from some of Broadway’s most popular musicals:
+Though the rest of the world may be excited to don their Baby Shark costumes and dress like ghosts, zombies, and more, Halloween marks the night (well, season, really) for theatre fans to embrace their inner costume designer and create looks inspired by their favorite Broadway characters.
+At the same time, we know time is tight and not everyone is crafty, so here are 22 easy ideas from some of Broadway’s most popular musicals:

 Your favorite wizard from Harry Potter and the Cursed Child